tanbro/redis_func_cache/README.md

 This policy ensures that all cached results for the same function are stored in the same node.
 Meanwhile, results of different functions may be stored in different nodes.

-Policies that support both cluster and store cache in multiple [Redis][] key pairs are:
+Policies that support both clusters and store cache in multiple [Redis][] key pairs are:

 - [`FifoClusterMultiplePolicy`][]
 - [`LfuClusterMultiplePolicy`][]